i5heu/wikinota/README.md

 # wikinota
-This is WikiNota - pls. consider this as my personal "hello world"
+This is WikiNota.

+**This exploratory software and not suitable for production usage!**